muratk3n/thirdwave/en/README.md

 ---

-Yeah, I have a feeling carbon storage should be in a rock; not requiring special storage, and wont melt away easily.
+Yeah, I have a feeling carbon storage should be in a rock; not requiring special equipment, and wont melt away easily.
 Basalt sounds good.

 "Basalts Turn Carbon into Stone for Permanent Storage ...
 Scientists